Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Their core lesson work, offered through both the live classes and on demand video lessons, is curated by some extremely well-respected faculty members, and it shows.
 Kaplan does a masterful job distilling an enormous amount of study material down to a reasonable amount, making it easy to comprehend and retain.
 More on the live classes below, but these virtual classroom sessions are a particular highlight of the course.

 While our team wasn’t crazy about the delivery format of some of the on demand video lessons, this was about the only complaint we could find with the Kaplan USMLE course.
 And in any event, the content of these lessons was absolutely on point.
 What’s more, the practice work backing up the instruction is some of the best we have seen.
 The practice questions are incredibly exam-like, and are accompanied by some excellent text explanations.
-All in all, designating Kaplan the editor’s choice pick is a no brainer – this is about the most robust and surefire USMLE prep course on the market.

 Best-in-Category Live Classes